powersync-ja/powersync-kotlin-swift-demo/README.md

 - Reset Packages: File -> Packages -> Reset Package Caches
 - Clean Build: Product -> Clean Build Folder.

+4. Enable CasePathMacros.
+We are using SwiftUI Navigation for the demo which requires this.

 ## Run project

 Build the project, launch the app and sign in with the test user you created in Supabase earlier.